VintageWander/mkcert-rs/readme.md

 I tried rewritting `mkcert` but in Rust, using mainly the `rcgen` library that `rustls` provides <br>
 This tool generates certificates and key, deriving from a self-signed root CA (which this tool also provides), making development that needs TLS testing much easier

-<u>NOTE</u>: Only macOS supported, since it uses macOS's Application Support path, and using the login keychain store
+<u>NOTE</u>: Only macOS supported, since it uses macOS's Application Support path, and using the login keychain store<br>
+<u>NOTE</u>: Do make sure that you have `openssl` installed, since the certificate will also export in `.p12` format and import it to the certificate trust store

 # Usage